Sgrahminator/follow_the_rainbow_travels/README.md

 Respect & Community:

 Spread Love, Not Hate: Our platform thrives on positivity.
 Engage respectfully and kindly.
 Remember, bullying or disrespect will not be tolerated.

-Report & Support: Help us maintain a safe space.
-Report any inappropriate behavior, and we will take necessary action.

 Conclusion: Safety is a collective responsibility.
 While we strive to ensure Follow The Rainbow Travels remains a safe haven, your awareness and prudence play an integral role.
 Let's together create a safe and welcoming space for everyone!